What to do if…

 Short answer

-Pause where you are safe, then get station staff (or use a help point) to confirm a step-free plan to the next workable station/stop before you move.
+Pause where you are safe, then ask station or stop staff, or use a help point, to confirm a step-free route to the next workable station or stop before you move.

 Do not do these things

-- Don’t follow a diversion blindly if it involves stairs, footbridges, long ramps, or a lift that’s “out of service.”
+- Don’t follow a diversion blindly if it involves stairs, footbridges, long ramps, heavy crowding, or a lift that is out of service.

-- Don’t let anyone rush you onto an alternative route you can’t safely exit unless staff confirm the next interchange is step-free right now.
+- Don’t let anyone rush you onto an alternative route you cannot safely leave unless staff confirm the next interchange and exit are step-free now.

-- Don’t assume a “step-free station” is step-free today—lift outages and partial step-free access can change what’s workable.
+- Don’t assume a “step-free station” is fully step-free today; lift faults, gaps, platform changes, crowd control, and partial step-free access can change what is workable.

-- Don’t leave the station area (or go street-level) until you know your next step-free entry point and what you’ll do if that’s blocked too.
+- Don’t leave the station or stop area until you know your next step-free entry point and what to do if that entry point is also blocked.

 What to do now

-- Ask for an “accessible route continuation,” not just “another way.”
-Use these specifics:
+- Ask for an accessible route continuation, not just another route.
+Say:

 - “I need step-free routes only.”